SupeRuier/awesome-active-learning/subfields/batch_mode.md

    BALD overestimates the joint mutual information.
    **BatchBALD**, however, takes the overlap between variables into account and will strive to acquire a better cover of ω.(5 citations)
 4. [Gone Fishing: Neural Active Learning with Fisher Embeddings [2021, Arxiv]](https://arxiv.org/pdf/2106.09675.pdf)

+## Ensemble-based

+Utilize the diversity of models to construct the diversity of items in a batch.

+- [Bootstrapping for Batch Active Sampling [2021, KDD]](https://dl.acm.org/doi/pdf/10.1145/3447548.3467076)

 ## Representativeness